 Frequently Asked Questions

-A: I spend time looking through Pinterest, Flickr, and various blogs that speak to what I'm interested in.
+A: I spend time looking through Pinterest, Instagram, and various blogs that speak to what I'm interested in.
 I find myself thinking of new ideas on road trips, in the shower, and while I'm working on the floor of my studio.
-Whenever I see this girl for more than five minutes, I leave ready to take on the world!

 Q: How do you recommend bringing vintage style into your home without it looking too museum-y?

 A: I suggest only buying pieces that you love.
 Arrangement can make all the difference between living in your own thrift store or having a curiously curated home.
 Play with contrast and scale.

 Mix old with new, bold with neutral, hard with soft.
 Edit your collections so that they don't take over.

 Q: How do you get your curls to look so perfectly perfect?